-This Unit provides a forum within which the phenomenon of masculine gender – as identity, practice, discourse, and structure – is examined, building on scholarship in masculinity, gender, and queer studies, and using the range of methodologies found in the broad field of religious studies.
+This Unit provides a forum within which scholars study the phenomenon of masculine gender – as identity, practice, discourse, and structure – building on scholarship in masculinity, gender, and queer studies, and using the range of methodologies found in the broad field of religious studies.
 This Unit engages in the critical study of men and the performance of masculinities in culturally and religiously specific settings and traditions.

 You are here

 The Men, Masculinities, and Religion seeks panel proposals and experimental panels that use short, creative presentation formats.
 We are particularly interested in roundtables, and brief provocations that open up conversation between panelists and audience members, and presentations that creatively use and present objects, media clips, art, music, sounds, social media etc. We encourage proposals of full panels and roundtables and paper proposals on the following topics:

 We are interested in celebrity–from musicians and CEOs, to politicians and influencers, and explorations of how gender, secular and religious authority and performance, and public personas intertwine.

 Global Muscular Christianities

 We are interested in proposals and panels that revisit, complicate, and revise the concept of Muscular Chrisitanities and bring new methodologies and sources, geographic focuses, communities, and novel considerations of race, body, sport, religion, nation on this movement/concept.

 We invite proposals for 5-7 minute presentations that creatively consider the fashion and the fashioning of masculinities.
 (We invite 200-300 word proposals rather than the full proposal length.)
 What objects, garments, grooming practices/tools, jewelry and adornments, hair styles etc. shape religious masculinities?
 A panel on fashioning masculinity may invite short, creative and visually-driven presentations to open up conversation about masculinity and embodiment, consumer and popular culture, religious and secular authority, and sexualities.